Australia and the world

 Trade liberalisation and economic reform have been at the heart of Australian Government policy for decades.
 Today, Australia is a very open market with minimal restrictions on imports of goods and services.
 The process of opening up has increased productivity, stimulated growth and made the economy more flexible and dynamic.
 We are pushing ahead with trade liberalisation – unilaterally, bilaterally and multilaterally.
 Australia is also working hard to strengthen international economic collaboration to reduce the risks facing the global economy and to bolster growth.
 We play an active role in the World Trade Organization, APEC, the G20 and other trade forums.
 Australia has also negotiated bilateral and regional agreements with a wide range of countries to strengthen trade and investment flows.

 Australia has bilateral free trade agreements (FTAs) with Chile, Malaysia, New Zealand, Singapore, Thailand and the United States.
 We have a regional FTA with ASEAN and New Zealand.
-Australia is negotiating agreements with China, India, Indonesia, Japan and the Republic of Korea, as well as with our Pacific neighbours and the Gulf Cooperation Council countries.
+Australia is negotiating agreements with China, India, Indonesia and Japan as well as with our Pacific neighbours and the Gulf Cooperation Council countries.
+Negotiations on the Australia-Korea Free Trade Agreement were concluded in December 2013, with signature scheduled for early 2014.
 We are also working on the Trans-Pacific Partnership Agreement with Brunei Darussalam, Canada, Chile, Malaysia, Mexico, New Zealand, Peru, Singapore, the United States and Vietnam.

 A strong and stable economy